marina601/discover-malta/TESTING.md

 ![view-reviews](readme-files/lighthouse/lighthouse-view-reviews.jpg)

-- Majority of performance issues is due to the image files being large, I  have compressed all the images to reduce loading time using [TinyPing](https://tinypng.com/)
+- Majority of performance issues is due to the image files being large, I  have compressed all the images to reduce loading time using [TinyPing](https://tinypng.com/).

+- Also one of the main issues for slow loading is the amount of css and js files, I have tried to separate static files as much as I could reduce the loading speed.

 ### Cross-Browser Compatibility Table